 Remote control is possible via one of the built-in interfaces (analog, USB, Ethernet) or via one of the optional interface modules.
-One of the digital interface is the master-slave bus.
-It means that a Slave model is supposed to be controlled from a master unit via the master-slave bus.
-Controlling a Slave device via its rear USB port is considered an exception.
+Important here is that only the analog or one digital interface can be in control.
+One of the digital ones is the master-slave bus.

-Important here is that only the analog or any digital interface can be in control.
 It means that if an attempt was made to switch to remote control via the digital interface whilst analog remote control is active (pin REMOTE = LOW) the device would report an error via the digital interface.
 In the opposite direction, a switch-over via pin REMOTE would be ignored.
 However, status monitoring and reading of values are always possible.